 Access to Detox Services, Medication Assisted Treatment, and Other Substance Use Support Programs

 - SAMHSA: Opioid Treatment Program (OTP) Guidance – Issued March 16, 2020

-- SAMHSA: Use of Telemedicine While Providing Medication Assisted Treatment (MAT) Visit disclaimer page
+- SAMHSA: Use of Telemedicine While Providing Medication Assisted Treatment (MAT) (PDF) Visit disclaimer page

 - SAMHSA: Disaster Planning Handbook for Behavioral Health Treatment Programs Visit disclaimer page